Nap Lajoie: Minor leagues and retirement

+Managerial record

 Rivalry with Ty Cobb

-For the first part of the 20th century, Lajoie's and Cobb's statistics rivaled each other like few other players in the American League.
+For the first part of the 20th century, Lajoie's and Ty Cobb's statistics rivaled each other like few other players in the American League.
 In 1908, Honus Wagner and Lajoie recorded their 2,000th career hits.
 Baseball historian David Anderson wrote:

 Nap Lajoie reached the milestone later in the summer with even less hoopla, in an age when individual records received little attention from the press and were generally scorned by many players.
 Players overly worried about their individual stats were often unpopular with teammates.
 The modesty of Wagner and Lajoie over their achievements contrasted sharply with Cobb's ambition and overriding interest in his individual numbers.

 The Lajoie-Cobb rivalry reached a peak in 1910, when Hugh Chalmers of the Chalmers Auto Company (a direct predecessor to modern-day Chrysler) promised a Chalmers 30 Roadster to the season's batting champion.
 The public became fascinated with the daily statistics of Lajoie and Cobb in what became known as the Chalmers Race.
 Sports bettors, who by this time followed the sport attentively, also followed the daily reports with interest.
 Cobb took the final two games, a doubleheader, off against the Chicago White Sox, confident that his average was safe and would allow him to win the AL batting title—unless Lajoie had a near-perfect final day.
 Going into the final game of the season, Cobb's average led Lajoie's, .383 to .376.